lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

 +++
-title = "Equality Saturation"
-layout = "section"
-weight = 1
-slug = "sec:eqsat"
+title = "A closer look at equality saturation" layout = "section" weight = 2 slug = "sec:eqsat"
 +++

 Superoptimisation resolves half of the phase ordering problem: it stops the proliferation of a multitude of hardware or input specific passes, replacing it instead with one, extensible and unified local rewrite-based compiler platform.
 However, in a sense it makes the other half of the problem worse: instead of building a compilation pipeline from a library of manually written passes, superoptimising compilers must discover sequences of rewrites out of a much larger pool of automatically generated transformations!